IrishBumfuzzle/sub.idx-convert-to-srt/README.md

 ## Need -:

 No actually free online service exists for this.
-Open source projects also use tesseract *but* they use modules for it based on their language which need tesseract build from the ground up and I had a lot of problem due to that.
+Open source projects also use tesseract *but* they use modules for it based on their language which need tesseract built from the ground up and I faced a lot of problems due to that.

 ## Requirements